sfl0r3nz05/AutoPVEMngCloud-InitTerraform/documentation/cloud-init-manually.md

     virt-customize -a focal-server-cloudimg-amd64.img --run-command 'mkdir -p /home/terraform/.ssh'
     ```

-5. **Environment 1**: Inject the SSH keys into the cloud image itself before turning it into a template:
+5. Inject the SSH keys into the cloud image itself before turning it into a template (**Environment 1**):

     ```console
     virt-customize -a focal-server-cloudimg-amd64.img --ssh-inject terraform:file:/root/key-file.pub